Headbutt: Association football

-Intentional headbutting is illegal in association football and even attempting one will warrant dismissal by a red card.
-Famously, during the 2006 FIFA World Cup Final between Italy and France, French team captain Zinedine Zidane headbutted Italian player Marco Materazzi, after an angry exchange.
-Zidane received a red card.
-It would be his last professional game, and ended his career on a "discordant" note.
+Intentional headbutting is irregular in association football and even attempting one will warrant dismissal by a red card.
+Famously, during the 2006 FIFA World Cup Final between Italy and France, French team captain Zinedine Zidane headbutted Italian player Marco Materazzi after an angry exchange.
+Zidane received a red card, and Italy won the match on penalties.
+It was his last professional game, and ended his career on a "discordant" note.
 This moment was later immortalized by a sculpture titled "Headbutt" by French artist Adel Abdessemed.

+In February 2011, Gennaro Gattuso was suspended for four matches after confronting and headbutting Tottenham Hotspur assistant coach Joe Jordan at the conclusion of a UEFA Champions League match.

+In 2016, Roy O'Donovan was handed an eight match ban, one of the longest bans in A-League Men history, after he headbutted Phoenix defender Manny Muscat.

+In August 2022, Liverpool player Darwin Núñez received a red card for headbutting Crystal Palace player Joachim Andersen after several rough tackles between each other during the match.

 Ice hockey

 Headbutting is not allowed in ice hockey.
 In the National Hockey League even an unsuccessful attempt at headbutting warrants a double minor.
 An actual headbutt is a major penalty and a game misconduct, and a match penalty is mandatory if the referee rules that there was reckless endangerment.

 Handball

 On March 3, 2014, Milena Knežević headbutted Anita Görbicz during the last seconds of the game between ŽRK Budućnost and Győri ETO KC in the EHF Women's Champions League group stage.
 Knežević was banned for the next two matches.